You Are Not Free

 Today’s elite clusters are not secret councils in dark rooms.
 They are visible institutions.
 Corporate boards.
 Intelligence agencies.
 Central banks.
 Regulatory bodies.
 Media conglomerates.
 Technology platforms.
 Policy think tanks.
 Global financial networks.

 They do not need to coordinate perfectly.
 Their incentives already align around stability, growth, control of risk, and preservation of their position.
+Not perfectly, and often in conflict, but within the same structural constraints.

 This alignment produces coherence without conspiracy.